Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “We do have a mountain's worth of records of icy comet impacts, though.”

-Since the fishing trip hadn’t turned a profit, Radenvijaya had suggested they try trawling with a big tunnel net next time.
+Since the fishing trip hadn’t turned a profit, Radenvijaya had suggested they try trawling with a large tunnel net next time.
 They'd greatly improve their take while reducing resource expenditure if they managed to catch a full school of fish with it, but managing the gigantic net meant they’d need a ship with an incredibly powerful engine.
 Needless to say, there was an argument over who would provide the necessary equipment.

+Sivi had no other choice but to continue the conversation with Magiri in that state.
 “Oh yeah, it was Papa Henri who said this, but apparently the besshu have strange properties.”

 “I mean, at this point, is there anything about them that isn’t strange?”